bright/new-www/_posts/2017-10-31-working-with-ios-in-app-purchases.md

     ![image](/images/working-with-ios-in-app-purchases/in-app-purchases.png)

-    Each type has a specific use case so make sure you read the descriptions fist.
+    Each type has a specific use case so make sure you read the descriptions first.

     If you can't see auto-renewable subscription you either haven't accepted updated `Apple Developer Program License Agreement` or you haven't completed filling Agreements, Tax, and Banking info on iTunes Connect.